MoritzLost/ProcessWireDev/site/02-setup-and-structure/02-integrate-composer-with-processwire.md

 <small class="sidenote sidenote--info">

 _Sidenote:_ Of course it would be best if the ProcessWire core lived outside the webroot alongside our other dependecies.
-However, ProcessWire doesn't really support that, and it does include some configuration in it's `.htaccess` file to safeguard sensitive directories and files inside the CMS, so it's not a big problem.
+However, ProcessWire doesn't really support that, and it does include some configuration in its `.htaccess` file to safeguard sensitive directories and files inside the CMS, so it's not a big problem.

 </small>